iltommi/qdb-documentation/source/reference/wrpmed.rst

 Cache
 -----

-In order to achieve high performances, the daemon keeps most of the data in cache.
-However, the physical memory available for a node may not suffice to maintain all the data in memory.
+In order to achieve high performances, the daemon keeps as much data as possible in memory.
+However, the physical memory available for a node may not suffice.

 Therefore, entries are evicted from the cache when the entries count or the size of data in memory exceeds a configurable threshold.
 Use :option:`--limiter-max-entries-count` (defaults to 10000) and :option:`--limiter-max-bytes` (defaults to 1 GiB) options to configure these thresholds.